 Here’s how it works.

-Pay Policy Analytics — holding up a mirror to compensation
+Pay Policy Analytics software — holding up a mirror to compensation

 Let’s go back to Jim and Kim and look at their group.